Feuilleton: History

 However, the feuilleton would become a phenomenon only with the appearance of serialised novels.
-For instance, Alexandre Dumas' The Count of Monte Cristo, The Three Musketeers and Vingt ans après all filled the "ground floors" of the Siècle.
+For instance, those of Alexandre Dumas, The Count of Monte Cristo, The Three Musketeers, and Vingt ans après, all filled the "ground floors" of the Siècle.
 Eugène Sue's Mystères de Paris ran in the Débate, and his Juif Errant (The Wandering Jew) appeared in the Constitutionnel.
-In The World of Yesterday, Stefan Zweig wrote of how the Neue Freie Presses feuilleton, "in the lower half of the front page, separated sharply from the ephemera of politics and the day by an unbroken line that extended from margin to margin", had become the leading arbiter of literary culture in fin de siècle Vienna, such that a feuilleton writer's "yes or no... decided the success of a work, a play, or a book, and with it that of the author".
+In The World of Yesterday, Stefan Zweig wrote of how the feuilleton by Neue Freie Presse, "in the lower half of the front page, separated sharply from the ephemera of politics and the day by an unbroken line that extended from margin to margin", had become the leading arbiter of literary culture in fin de siècle Vienna, such that a feuilleton writer's "yes or no... decided the success of a work, a play, or a book, and with it that of the author".

-The feuilleton was a common genre in Russia, especially during the government reforms of Alexander II.
+The feuilleton was a common genre in Russia, especially during the government reforms of Alexander II (1855–1881).
 Fyodor Dostoevsky wrote feuilletons.
 The feuilletonistic tendency of his work has been explored by Zhernokleyev.
-By 1870 Dostoevsky parodied the feuilleton for its celebration of ephemeral culture.
+By 1870, Dostoevsky parodied the feuilleton for its celebration of ephemeral culture.

+The Swiss author Robert Walser earned income by publishing many feuilletons in periodicals from around 1899 to around 1920.
+Many of these short pieces have been re-published in English-language collections in the 2000's and 2010's, for example in A Schoolboy's Diary and Berlin Stories.

+Evolving etymology

-In America, S. J. Perelman described his comic works, usually reports of his own misadventures, as feuilletons and he defined himself as a feuilletoniste.
+In the United States during the twentieth century, S. J. Perelman described his comic works, usually reports of his own misadventures, as feuilletons and he defined himself as a feuilletoniste.
+In 2000, Marcy Wheeler used the term to identify a literary-journalistic essay form that often is self-published and that is published to express opinions that might ordinarily be censored due to government displeasure.